Trump’s Attack of “Mexican” Judge Similar to His Attack on Securities Analyst in 1990

 The Art of the Deal (1987)

-Trump’s inflated name and reputation pushed the bond price to 101 cents on the dollar, Barron’s said, but soon reality set in and the bond price fell to about 80 by 1990-1991 and soon to 20 cents on the dollar as casino revenues failed to materialize.
+Barron’s said Trump’s inflated name and reputation pushed the bond price to 101 cents on the dollar, but reality soon set in, and the bond price fell to about 80 by 1990-1991 and soon to 20 cents on the dollar as casino revenues failed to materialize.

-While there has been research produced by brokerage firms who sell stocks (called “sell-side” research) and other research produced by buyers of brokerage and banking services (called “buy-side”), an increasing number of buy-side institutions began setting up separate, independent research divisions to produce their own company research for in-house use only.
+While there has been research produced by brokerage firms who sell stocks (called “sell-side” research) and other research produced by buyers of brokerage and banking services (called “buy-side”), an increasing number of buy-side institutions began setting up separate, independent research divisions to produce their company research for in-house use only.

 TajMahak Casino

-Under pressure, Roffman agreed, however, Trump then wanted him to change a sentence in the letter saying the bonds were a viable investment, but after consulting with his lawyer, Roffman retracted the apology letter as described in Laing’s Barron’s article.
-Janney then proceeded to fire Roffman a few days after the Wall Street Journal article appeared.
-So much for corporate backing of independent research analysts on Wall Street.
+Under pressure, Roffman agreed; however, Trump then wanted him to change a sentence in the letter saying the bonds were a viable investment, but after consulting with his lawyer, Roffman retracted the apology letter as described in Laing’s Barron’s article.
+Janney then proceeded to fire Roffman a few days after the Wall Street Journal article appeared so much for corporate backing of independent research analysts on Wall Street.

 As for the people involved, Roffman exited his 30-year career as an equity analyst and became a successful money manager.
-He also won a $750,000 arbitration case against Janney and he settled with Trump for an undisclosed amount that remains secret due to a confidentiality agreement.
-In a later Politico article, Roffman said “I’m telling you, Trump is a brutal guy.”
+He also won a $750,000 arbitration case against Janney, and he settled with Trump for an undisclosed amount that remains secret due to a confidentiality agreement.
+In a later Politico article, Roffman said, “I’m telling you, Trump is a brutal guy.”

 LEAVE A REPLY